 And the funniest thing about it all is that fundagelicals know that Jews themselves are not really friendly or warm toward fundagelicals in turn.
 Their indignant guesses about how that could possibly ever be are howlingly funny and completely, well, out-of-step with reality—just like every other guesses they hazard about everything else.

-There’s another reason for fundagelicals’ obsession with Judaism, though, and that’s the part they think that Jews and Israel will play in those Endtimes fantasies they have.
-Join me next time for a romp through the dustier, fustier side of Christian conspiracy theorizing–and yes, there’ll absolutely be some diagrams involved.
+There’s another reason for fundagelicals’ obsession with Judaism, though.
+It’s the part they think that Jews and Israel will play in those Endtimes fantasies they have.
+Join me next time for a romp through the dustier, fustier side of Christian conspiracy theorizing.
+And yes, there’ll absolutely be some diagrams involved!
 How could there not be?
-See you then!

 Endnotes

 1 A clobber verse is a Bible verse that a culture-warrior Christian uses to fling at tribal enemies and justify a great deal of overreach and cruelty.
 They believe these verses wholeheartedly support their anti-rights pushes.
-However, all of the ones in use are uniformly poorly-understood, poorly-interpreted, and lifted entirely from context, and then, thus divorced from their real meanings, are used to circumvent the New Testament’s commands to love one’s neighbor and do all that boring stuff that Christians hate to do.
-The second a Christian wields a clobber verse, they mark themselves as being completely lacking in both discernment and compassion–not that they care what we think about them.
+However, all of the ones in use are uniformly poorly-understood, poorly-interpreted, and lifted entirely from context.
+And then, divorced from their real meanings, they are used to circumvent the New Testament’s commands to do all that boring stuff that Christians hate to do.
+The second a Christian wields a clobber verse, they mark themselves as being completely lacking in both discernment and compassion—not that they care what we think about them.

 1 Comment